-As of October 22, 2020, four unpaid construction work claims worth $8 million have been filed against Denver-based real estate developer Colorado Homes, LLC at a housing development known as the Indigo Trails — including two liens filed by principals of the company.
+As of October 22, 2020, four unpaid construction work claims worth $8 million have been filed against Denver-based real estate developer Colorado Homes, LLC at a housing development known as the Indigo Trails in Brighton, Colorado

 A mechanics lien is an unpaid work claim that allows contractors to gain a security interest in the serviced property until they receive payment.
 Until the contractor is paid, the lien claim is attached to the property tile, which can hinder the owner from selling or refinancing.

 Each mechanics lien was processed with the Adams County clerk’s office.